 - 50-200 points: For arranged employment through a valid job offer — this requires very specific criteria to be met.

-(1) Express Entry only awards points for skilled work experience (NOC skill type O, A or B).
+(1) Express Entry only awards points for skilled work experience, that is jobs included in TEER 0, 1, 2, or 3 (previously NOC skill type 0, or skill level A or B).
 These should be selected based on job duties performed, not your job title.
 You will also have to provide proof of work experience to claim these points.

 (2) Applicants can also be awarded points for bonus factors including having a Canadian sibling or for studying in Canada.
 These bonus points are often what can make a difference for a non-competitive profile and convert it to a competitive one.